 Montana Wilderness Association is governed by a Board of Directors, a group of elected volunteers from around the state.
 The Board of Directors sets policy and strategy and works to ensure the organization is financially sound.

-If you would like information about joining the MWA board, please contact Addrien Marx at email@example.com.
+If you would like information about joining the MWA board, please contact Debo Powers at email@example.com.

-Board Meetings shall be open to members of MWA.
-If you would like more information, please contact Laura Parr at firstname.lastname@example.org or call (406) 443-7350, ext.
-110.
+Board meetings are open to members of MWA.
+If you would like more information, please contact Darlene Hill at firstname.lastname@example.org or call (406) 443-7350, ext.
+111.

 Missoula and Seeley Lake, MT